antfu/eslint-plugin-command/README.md

 ### `to-arrow`

-Provide a quick way to convert a standard function declaration to an arrow function.
+Convert a standard function declaration to an arrow function.

 Triggers:
 - `/// to-arrow`